Imports

 Model recalibration

-The included table automatically performs this opperation, nevertheless in many cases it might be perferred to report the new intercept and slope estimates (e.g., when updating an existing prediction model for example, which you might want to apply to additional (testing) data).
+The included table automatically performs this operation; nevertheless, in many cases it might be preferred to report the new intercept and slope estimates (e.g., when updating an existing prediction model that you might want to apply to additional (testing) data).

 [3]: